seanmorris/quickbus/README.md

 Spawn a quickbus server within an iframe to expose methods to the outer page.
 This can also be done vice versa.

-If you plan to communicate across different origins, you'll need to supply a list of origins that the server can accept as the second parameter.
+If you plan to communicate across different origins, supply the target origin as the second parameter.

 ```js
 import { Server } from 'quickbus';